Mental Health for Adolescents

 3 Mojtabai, R., Olfson, M., & Han, B. (2016).
 National trends in the prevalence and treatment of depression in adolescents and young adults.
 Pediatrics, 138(6). https://pubmed.ncbi.nlm.nih.gov/27940701/ back to top

-11 U.S. Department of Health and Human Services, National Institute of Mental Health.
-(2017).
-Eating disorders. https://www.nimh.nih.gov/health/statistics/eating-disorders back to top
+8 National Institute of Mental Health.
+(2024).
+Eating disorders.
+U.S. Department of Health and Human Services, National Institutes of Health. https://www.nimh.nih.gov/health/statistics/eating-disorders back to top